National Dance Project Touring Award

-- Push aesthetic boundaries and reflect the cultural and aesthetic diversity alive in dance today, including interdisciplinary works, enabling choreographers and dance artists to partner with creators in other artistic forms or explore hybrid art forms.
+- Push aesthetic boundaries and reflect the cultural and aesthetic diversity alive in dance today.

-- Nurture long-term and multi-faceted partnerships between choreographers and presenters.
+- Nurture long-term and/or multi-faceted partnerships between choreographers and presenters.

-- Offer potential to engage audiences because of the presented works relevance, originality and/or timeliness, and enable choreographers to explore creative ways of engaging audiences through the project's use of live and virtual strategies to connect to the public.
+- Offer the potential to deepen engagement with audiences and communities because of the work's relevance, originality, and/or timeliness, utilizing live and virtual strategies to connect artists and the public

-- Expand the aesthetic styles and geographic reach of projects and companies funded through the NDP Production Grants.
+- Expand the aesthetic styles and geographic reach of artists and projects funded through the NDP Production Grants.

 Process & Deadlines